 AT is the registered owner of several mineral rights/properties and operates several mining claims by virtue of existing operating agreements with claim owners.
-The relevant details on the mining rights of the AT Group:
+The tables below present the relevant details pertaining to the mining rights of the AT Group.